 Do you love sushi as much as I do?
-It is so delicious, and the rolls look so cute neatly arranged on a beautiful plate.
-Have you tried making your own sushi on the other hand?
+It is so delicious, and the rolls look so cute, neatly arranged on a beautiful plate.
+However, have you tried making your own sushi on the other hand?
 Yea, not so pretty.
 I tried it and let me tell you, it was a hot mess.
 It tasted good, but it looked smushed and messy, because my attempts at rolling and then accurately cutting the rolls failed miserably.
-Oh well.

-But then I got to thinking, why not make open face sushi?
-Maybe it’s already a thing, but I am sure you have heard of open face sandwiches.
-Same concept - you pile everything onto seaweed and you’re good to go.
+And then I got to thinking, why not make ‘open face’ sushi?
+I am sure you have heard of open face sandwiches.
+Same concept - but instead of bread, you pile everything onto seaweed and you’re good to go.
 Yup, it’s that simple.
 As I always say - my kind of cooking!!

 Open Face Sushi (2 servings)